apple2abandonware/abandonware/- Games/- Strategy/Galactic Saga/read_me.txt

 Galactic Empire is a strategy video game written by Doug Carlston for the TRS-80 in 1979.
-It is the first game in the Galactic Saga and became first game published by Brøderbund which was, in fact, created for the purpose of publishing the game.
+It was the first game published by Brøderbund which was, in fact, created for the purpose of publishing the game.
 Galactic Empire was ported to the Apple II and the Atari 8-bit family and followed by three sequels.
 The game was also published by Adventure International.

 Brøderbund was founded by brothers Doug and Gary Carlston in 1980 for the purpose of marketing Galactic Empire.
 Their sister, Cathy, joined